 On the last day of school, every person whose name was on the petition was summoned to the principal’s office.
 I was accustomed to being called to see the Vice Principal, who was also familiar with my writing endeavors, but this was the big time.
 Thankfully, it was not the same principal that I later declared my love to in another unfortunate writing event.

 In a surprising turn of events, my previously outspoken classmates suddenly became quiet.
 When asked who was responsible for writing the petition, every head turned toward me.
 I believed in what I had written, and like John Hancock, I would not shrink beneath the scrutiny of those who had the power to march me to the guillotine.

 I stood up, and stated our demands.
 The principal peered over his glasses and made a comment that I had not yet been trained to recognize as sexist:

-“I’m surprised that a girl as pretty as you could come up with something like this.”
+“I’m surprised that a girl with a face as pretty as yours could come up with something like this.”

 He then folded the petition, tucked it into his suit pocket, and informed us that not only would the yearbook advisor retain her position, she would never know of our complaints.

 I guess he thought girls could only write cream-puff pieces.
 He probably also thinks girls don’t p-o-o-p, and that we all have a natural affection for puppies and small children.